coala/projects/_faq/application_template.md

 -----------------

-- Do you have any other commitments during the GSoC period, April 23rd to August 22nd?
+- Do you have any other commitments during the GSoC period, May 14th to August 5th?

     - We don't penalize students for needing adjustments to schedule if they're up-front about them and have a plan to mitigate any issues.